Neurodivergence

 Neurodivergence Support at Highglades

-At Highglades, we’re committed to supporting patients and families in understanding neurodivergence, including conditions such as ADHD and autism.
+At Highglades, we’re committed to supporting patients and families in understanding neurodivergence, including conditions such as ADHD and Autism.
 These conversations can be complex, and we aim to provide clear guidance, access to helpful information, and, where appropriate, referrals to the right services.

 With around 1 in 7 people in the UK being neurodivergent (diagnosed or not), we’ve seen a growing need for this type of support.
 Our goal is to help individuals explore their identity, understand what help is available, and make informed decisions about assessment and care.